frankheat/offsecnotes/Android/Dynamic instrumentation with Frida/working with java code.md

 </details>

-If a method has more than one overload (it means that the method can be called with different parameters), you must use `overloads` and specify which signature you want to choose.
+If a method has more than one overload (it means that the method can be called with different parameters), you must use `overload` and specify which signature you want to choose.

 ```java
 Java.perform(function() {